hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 * `fqdns` - (Optional) A list of FQDN's which should be part of the Backend Address Pool.

-* `fqdn_list` - (Optional **Deprecated**) A list of FQDN's which should be part of the Backend Address Pool.
-This field has been deprecated in favour of `fqdns` and will be removed in v2.0 of the AzureRM Provider.

 * `ip_addresses` - (Optional) A list of IP Addresses which should be part of the Backend Address Pool.

-* `ip_address_list` - (Optional **Deprecated**) A list of IP Addresses which should be part of the Backend Address Pool.
-This field has been deprecated in favour of `ip_addresses` and will be removed in v2.0 of the AzureRM Provider.

 ---